DES-Lab/AALpy/README.md

 AALpy enables efficient learning by providing a **large array of equivalence oracles**, implementing various **conformance testing** strategies.
 Learning is mostly based on Angluin's [L*](https://people.eecs.berkeley.edu/~dawnsong/teaching/s10/papers/angluin87.pdf) algorithm, for which AALpy supports a selection of optimizations, including **efficient counterexample processing**.
-Finally, support for learning **abstracted nondeterministic Mealy machines** enables efficient learning of system models with large input space.
+Finally, support for learning **abstracted non-deterministic Mealy machines** enables efficient learning of system models with large input space.

 If you miss a specific feature in AALpy, you can easily extend it.